 In 1956, the library had 2,800 books, half new that year.
 Lillian Forest was another librarian.

 The library remained in the high school until 1960, when the school told the city that it needed the space.
 At the time the library was only open to students.

-On November 17, 1960, the library – newly designated as a branch of the Hennepin County Library System – moved back to the Brick Block, this time to the east wing of the new Masonic Lodge at 6509 Walker Street.
+On November 17, 1960, the library became a branch of the Hennepin County Library System, which began in 1922.
+The St. Louis Park library moved back to the Brick Block, this time to the east wing of the new Masonic Lodge at 6509 Walker Street.
 Helen Young was the director, replacing Dena L. Liljenfors, who retired.
 Agnes Schepper was librarian.
 The new space allowed all 12,000 books to be available, as opposed to the 4,000 at the Central site.
 Rent was $705/month for a 10 year lease.
 Ms. Young came before the City Council in February 1960 to lobby for a municipal library building, supported by the Women’s Club.

 The current library was dedicated on Sunday, April 21, 1968.
 Participants at the ceremony included the Park High band and Senator Walter Mondale.
 Miss Helen McNulty was listed as St. Louis Park Librarian in the program.
 The building’s original address was 3240 Louisiana Ave.
 So., later to be redesignated as 3240 Library Lane.
 The architecture company was G.C.
 Smiley and Associates, and the architects were Mas Matsumato (on the Planning Commission in 1967) and Wayne Norgren.
 The General Contractor was Lund-Martin Co. and the (proposed) price was $172,885.

-In 1968, the building was sold to Hennepin County.
+In 1968, the Library Lane building was sold to Hennepin County.

 In 2008, the Minneapolis Library system merged with the county library to create a more extensive collection.
 Hennepin County Central Library is located at 300 Nicollet Mall.